-Lab is a 45 minute intervention and extension block that occurs three times per week.
-Scholars are placed in Lab based on standardized assessment data, progress toward learning targets in their core courses, and teacher recommendations.
+Goal’s Block is a 45 minute intervention and extension block that occurs three times per week.
+Scholars are placed in Goals based on standardized assessment data, progress toward learning targets in their core courses, and teacher recommendations.
 Those with demonstrated gaps in reading, writing, math, or who have a social skills requirement in their IEPs work in small group settings using a range of in-person and online intervention strategies.
 Those scholars who are at or above grade level participate in an Extension Lab where they explore a topic in-depth with a teacher.

-In the final three weeks of the school year, Lab transforms into “Odo” where scholars are allowed to select a range of activities led by McAuliffe teachers.
+In the final three weeks of the school year, Goals Block transforms into “Odo” where scholars are allowed to select a range of activities led by McAuliffe teachers.
 Past examples include skateboarding, cooking, creative writing, wiffle ball, and woodworking.

-For any questions about Lab you can contact Christina Morello.
+For any questions about Goals you can contact Christina Morello.